-In February, I visited Montego Bay, Jamaica with a group of girlfriends.
-We stayed at the breathtaking Secrets Resort St. James which had eight incredible restaurants to choose from during our stay.
+I visited Montego Bay, Jamaica, with a few of my girlfriends.
+We stayed at the breathtaking Secrets Resort St. James, which had eight incredible restaurants to choose from during our stay.
 The only problem is our stay was just four nights and five days, hardly enough time to sink our teeth into the massive selection of delectable foods available at every turn.
 Oh, but believe me, we did our best!

 One of my favorite places to eat was the World Cafe where this buffet-style restaurant served a stunning selection of dishes from around the world.
 It was there that I met one of the resident chefs, Ricardo, who created beautifully prepared pasta any way you like it.
 I thought this was the perfect opportunity to see how genuine Jamaican pasta might taste, so instead of telling him what I wanted, I asked Ricardo to create one of his favorite pasta dishes for me.
 In minutes, an inspiration was born!

-The next time you are on the hunt for a memorable vacation experience, consider putting Jamaica on your bucket list.
-It’s a beautiful land rooted in a passionate culture, beautiful people, a vibrant language, and of course, amazing Jamaican cuisine that will take you on a palatal journey to Cajun paradise.
+The next time you are hunting for a memorable vacation experience, consider putting Jamaica on your bucket list.
+It’s a beautiful land rooted in a passionate culture, beautiful people, a vibrant language, and amazing Jamaican cuisine that will take you on a palatal journey to Cajun paradise.
 Visit my post on how to speak Patois, a traditional Jamaican language that’s as fun to speak as it is to hear.
-“Avo gud day, man.”
+“Avo

 Share this Post